 May has finally arrived, and many of us are very eager to get our gardens started.
 While I would love to tell you to plant away, I need to ask you to be patient.

-Warm weather veggies need night time temperatures to be at a consistent 50 degrees, and the soil temperature at 60 degrees.
-A very easy way to tell soil temperature is take your index finger and stick it all the way into the soil, if you can’t leave it there comfortably for a full minute you will not want to put your vegetables in that soil.
+Warm weather veggies need nighttime temperatures to be at a consistent 50 degrees, and the soil temperature at 60 degrees.
+A very easy way to tell soil temperature is to take your index finger and stick it all the way into the soil, if you can’t leave it there comfortably for a full minute you will not want to put your vegetables in that soil.

 If you plant before the ideal time your plant will not be happy, you are not doing it or yourself any favors the plant will not grow any faster because you planted it early.
 It will in fact not grow at all until that soil temperature reaches 60 degrees, and it can also cause you to cut your vegetable yield in half.